Get the ArenaCoach Desktop App

 How popular is Feral Druid in Solo Shuffle?

-Feral Druid has a 1.3% share of all games at 1,845+ rating.
+Feral Druid has a 1.9% share of Solo Shuffle round play this season.
 It is one of the less common picks.

 More guides